-Who is responsible for the costs of medical repatriation?
+Who is responsible for the costs of a repatriation flight?

-The cost of medical repatriation to France can be covered in various ways:
+The cost of medical repatriation can be covered in various ways:

 Is repatriation insurance useful if the individual dies abroad as a result of an accident?
 Yes, in general, the contract provides for special services such as coffining and repatriation of the body.

 Medical repatriation flights covered by your country’s embassy or Department of Foreign Affairs

 In cases of extreme emergencies and for patients who have no resources, financial assistance for medical repatriation from abroad can often be granted by an embassy or the Department of Foreign Affairs.
 This will depend on the law in your country of origin.

 When a trip has been paid for with a Visa card, medical repatriation is automatically taken into account.
 The following family members are covered: the cardholder, his/her spouse or partner, children and grandchildren under the age of 25.
 Check the contract signed at the bank to find out what amount the patient can be reimbursed.